zanderle/tutorial/en/python_introduction/README.md

 As we'll see later, `print()` is also useful when we want to print things from inside functions, or when we want to print things on multiple lines.

+> TODO Explain lists with for loops (Hi Maria, Hi Jack...)

 ## Lists